Merck pill approved as 2nd easy-to-use drug against COVID-19 - NewsBreak

 Some experts question whether there will be much of a role for the Merck drug in the U.S.

 “To the extent that there’s an ample supply of Pfizer’s pill, I think it won’t be used,” said Dr. Gregory Poland of the Mayo Clinic, referring to the Merck drug.
-“There would be no reason, given it has less efficacy and a higher risk of side effects.”To travel or not?
-Omicron disrupts holiday plans
+“There would be no reason, given it has less efficacy and a higher risk of side effects.”Hospice of WF grief counselor offers advice to those grieving this holiday season

 For now, the FDA decision provides another potential option against the virus that has killed more than 800,000 Americans, even as health officials brace for record-setting cases, hospitalizations and deaths driven by the omicron variant.
 Antiviral pills, including Merck’s, are expected to be effective against omicron because they don’t target the spike protein where most of the variant’s worrisome mutations reside.